-Andrew Putnam, 30, has become a force in just two full seasons on the PGA TOUR.
-Hailing from Tacoma, Washington and having played college golf at Pepperdine University, Putnam has racked up seven Top 10-finishes in his young career, including winning The Barracuda Championship in 2018 and finishing second at the 2019 Sony Open in Hawaii and a T3 result at the Charles Schwab Challenge in 2019.
+Andrew Putnam, 31, successfully advanced to the second round of the FedExCup Playoffs in 2019, marking his second consecutive appearance.
+Hailing from Tacoma, Washington and having played college golf at Pepperdine University, Putnam has racked up nine Top 10-finishes in his young career, including a win at The Barracuda Championship in 2018, a second at the 2019 Sony Open in Hawaii and a T3 result at the Charles Schwab Challenge in 2019.
 His impressive body of work has earned him an exemption into both the 2020 U.S. Open and 2020 Masters Tournament.

-Megan Khang, 21, is the youngest member of Team Kronos and a rising star on the LPGA Tour collecting 6 Top 10 finishes in 2018 and over $1,400,000 in career earnings.
+Megan Khang, 22, is the youngest member of Team Kronos and a rising star on the LPGA Tour collecting seven Top 10-finishes in 2019 and surpassing $2 million in career earnings.
 Hailing from Rockland, Massachusetts, Khang is an eight-time U.S. Challenge Cup Junior Golf Foundation Player of the Year and helped Team USA win the 2015 Junior Solheim Cup as the only player to go 5-0.
-Also in 2015, Khang was the low amateur at the U.S. Women’s Open Championship.
+Like Marina Alex and Brittany Altomare, Megan earned a spot on the 2019 U.S. Solheim Cup Team.

-Peter Uihlein, 29, a New Bedford, Massachusetts-native, finished his PGA TOUR rookie season in 2018 ranked 64th in the FedEx up standings, collecting four Top 10-finishes and 10 Top 25-finishes.
+Peter Uihlein, 30, a New Bedford, Massachusetts-native, has amassed nine Top 10-finishes and 22 Top 25-finishes on the PGA TOUR.
 The former Oklahoma State University star won the 2010 U.S. Amateur and was the #1 ranked Amateur in the World before turning professional.
-He also notched one victory on the European Tour – the 2013 Madeira Islands Open – and was named the European Tour Rookie of the Year.
+He also notched one victory on the European Tour – the 2013 Madeira Islands Open – and that same year named the European Tour Rookie of the Year.

-Scott Stallings, 34, is a three-time PGA TOUR winner with 19 Top 10-finishes in his career, including a 3rd Place finish at the 2019 AT&T Pebble Beach Pro-Am.
-Stallings, born in Worcester, Massachusetts, was a two-time Ohio Valley Conference Player of the Year at Tennessee Tech and has more than $10 million in career earnings.
+Scott Stallings, 35, is a three-time PGA TOUR winner with 20 Top 10-finishes in his career, including a 3rd Place finish at the 2019 AT&T Pebble Beach Pro-Am.
+Stallings, born in Worcester, Massachusetts, was a two-time Ohio Valley Conference Player of the Year at Tennessee Tech and has more than $11.5 million in career earnings.